Nexplore Travel

 Kharchi Puja

-A huge festival in Tripura, Kharchi Puja, is celebrated for 7 days, during which 14 dynasty deities of Tripura people are worshipped.
+A huge festival in Tripura, Kharchi Puja, is celebrated for 7 days, during which 14 dynasty deities of Tripura people are worshiped.
 It is celebrated to cleanse Mother Earth from all unholy elements.

 • Significance – Very religious festival accompanied by large fairs